H. G. Wells and the Natural World

 When the Time Traveller arrives in the year 802701, he initially believes he has stumbled into a utopia, an impression created not least by the marvellous garden in which the childlike Eloi live: ‘everywhere were fruits and sweet and delightful flowers; brilliant butterflies flew hither and thither’.
 He attributes this paradise to agricultural and horticultural developments; human science will evidently enable manipulation of the natural world at will.
 In the future of his own time, he perceives, ‘one triumph of a united humanity over Nature had followed another’.
 Global cooperation will set the progress of civilisation on an upward trajectory: The whole world will be intelligent, educated, and co-operating; things will move faster and faster towards the subjugation of Nature.
 In the end, wisely and carefully we shall readjust the balance of animal and vegetable life to suit our human needs.

 The Time Traveller expresses his confidence that mastering nature in support of human ends is possible and desirable; nature, here, is a resource for human use, and perfect control of it is a utopian aim.
-Yet Wells leaves clues in the text that hint at the Time Traveller’s mistake; earlier in the same chapter, his very first glimpse of the Eloi world is of ‘a tangled waste of beautiful bushes and flowers, a long neglected and yet weedless garden’.
-At some point, humans have ceased to tend their subjugated environment; the plants grow in a heedless tangle.
+Yet Wells leaves clues in the text that hint at the Time Traveller’s mistake; earlier in the same chapter, his very first glimpse of the Eloi world is of ‘a tangled waste of beautiful bushes and flowers, a long-neglected and yet weedless garden’.
+At some point, humans have ceased to tend to their subjugated environment; the plants grow in a heedless tangle.
 Humanity had ‘used all its abundant vitality to alter the conditions under which it lived’, and ‘a perfect conquest of Nature’ led to feeble adaptations to an easy life instead of an energetic struggle for improvements.
-In this way, The Time Machine critiques and corrects what Wells saw as the flaws in utopian writing that presented people living in a perpetual harmony with nature, which in fact is always changing: the beautiful, static worlds of William Morris’s News from Nowhere: an epoch of rest (1890) and Hudson’s A Crystal Age (1887) seemed to ignore time’s arrow, the inescapable logic of evolutionary adaptation, and the entropic trend of the second law of thermodynamics.
+In this way, The Time Machine critiques and corrects what Wells saw as the flaws in utopian writing that presented people living in perpetual harmony with nature, which in fact is always changing: the beautiful, static worlds of William Morris’s News from Nowhere: an epoch of rest (1890) and Hudson’s A Crystal Age (1887) seemed to ignore time’s arrow, the inescapable logic of evolutionary adaptation, and the entropic trend of the second law of thermodynamics.
 Humanity – like all of nature – disregarded these laws at its peril.

 However, humanity’s moral and intellectual ingenuity might save it yet.
 Wells’s own concept of utopia, outlined at length a few years later in A Modern Utopia (1905), is ‘kinetic’, recognising the dynamic, changing nature of people and their environments.
 Wells was a disciple of naturalist T. H. Huxley, who argued in Evolution and Ethics (1893) that humanity had the capacity to resist the ‘cosmic process’ – that is, evolutionary mechanisms – and direct its future according to an ‘ethical process’.
 ‘Intelligence and will’, Huxley wrote, ‘guided by sound principles of investigation, and organised in common effort, may modify the conditions of existence’.
 Over time, ‘cosmic nature’ could be replaced by ‘ethical nature’; the most powerful and overarching natural laws losing their sway in the face of the emergence of an ethical, scientific, and cooperative humanity.
 The Time Machine, accordingly, ends on a note of hope that humankind could live differently and avoid the bleak future witnessed by the Time Traveller, while Wells’s Modern Utopia is organised along Huxley’s ethical, cooperatives lines against the cosmic process: ‘man is the unnatural animal, the rebel child of Nature’ and ‘in the Modern Utopia he will have set himself to change the ancient law.’ it is judiciously managed by a scientific elite, the samurai, while an advocate of a ‘Return to Nature’ is mocked as a ‘purveyor of absurdities’.